 Justify answers my underlining information from the passage

-Cross out answer that don't make sense
+Cross out answers that don't make sense

 Strategy 2: Strengthen Student Vocabulary